Getting to know 3 seasons in Thailand

 ---|---|

-Pattaya Rayong ( * pronounced “ra-yong” ) Chanthaburi Trat Koh Chang | Jan – May |
+Pattaya Rayong ( * ) Chanthaburi Trat Koh Chang | Jan – May |

-2. Northern region and highland
+2. Northern region and highlands

 Area | Month |